codescare/codescare.github.io/content/posts/tpu-without-estimator.md

 ```

 And that's it!
 On running the model now, it should train on the TPU if it exists in the network.
 To verify it actually worked, you can make three checks:

-1) CPU usage when not on TPU should be significantly higher.
+* CPU usage when not on TPU should be significantly higher.
-2) Your cloud console should show a minor CPU usage for your TPU (0.9% in my case).
+* Your cloud console should show a minor CPU usage for your TPU (0.9% in my case).
-3) It should run *slower* (if you're running the code above).
+* It might run *slower* (if you're running the code above).
 Since this is just a toy problem, the network latency and other overhead of transferring information between the instance and the TPU probably becomes the bottleneck here.

 # CrossShardOptimizer